melitafreiberga/study-organizer/README.md

 4. Place the Google Drive OAuth credentials JSON file in the root directory.

 ## Usage
-To run the application, execute the following command: python main.py
+To run the application, navigate to the src directory of the project and execute the following command: python main.py

 ## Configuration
 Google Drive Integration